ethereum/EIPs/SIPS/sip-15.md

 When

 - Alice has been flagged for liquidation
-- and she burns sUSD debt to fix her collateral ratio above the liquidation target ratio
+- and she burns sUSD debt to fix her collateral ratio above the issuance target ratio

 Then